apache/fury-site/docs/guide/dart/schema-evolution.md

 If you add field IDs after payloads are already in production, existing stored messages won't have them and evolution won't work correctly.

+For an ordinary inherited struct, the concrete child's schema contains every non-ignored field from its superclass and applied-mixin storage chain.
+Assign IDs across that complete flattened hierarchy; an ID used by a parent or mixin cannot be reused by the child.

 For an [external structural serializer](external-types.md), the local serializer declaration supplies the evolving schema and each declaration field must match the corresponding target property.